 Have you ever been outdoors with your camera when it started drizzling–or worse, raining?
-Even if your camera is weather sealed, you don’t want to tempt fate and expose your expensive photography tools.
+Even if your camera is weather sealed, you don’t want to tempt fate and expose your expensive photography tools to the elements.

 I’ve seen photographers shoot with plastic garbage bags wrapped/taped to their cameras and lenses–or big bulky blanket looking contraptions over their gear.
 Rather than all that, I wanted something light, easy to use, and unobtrusive.
 I roll video sometimes–and need to be able to see the LCD screen, as well as easily get to the buttons and zoom ring.
 The Altura Rain Cover lets me do all that.

-The cover is large enough to completely protect not only my camera with battery grip, but also my 70-200mm lens, with lens hood–all mounted to my Benro S6 fluid video head–with room to spare.
+The cover is large enough to completely protect not only my camera with battery grip, but also my 70-200mm lens, with lens hood—and all mounted on my Benro S6 fluid video head—with room to spare.
 The inner part of the cover (where it wraps around the lens hood) is lined in a rubbery, grippy material.
-Once I get it on my camera and lens, I tighten the built-in velcro strap, and that grippy material “holds on”, creating a water barrier around my lens hood.
+Once I get it on my camera and lens, I tighten it using the built-in velcro strap, and that grippy material “holds on”, creating a water barrier around my lens hood.
 Pretty cool.

 The cover has “sleeves” that let me access my camera’s controls, as well as the lens’s zoom and focus rings.
-There’s even adjustable ‘draw strings’ at the end of the “sleeves”–so I can cinch it to my wrists, and prevent water from coming in that way.
+There’s even adjustable ‘draw strings’ at the end of the sleeves–so I can cinch it to my wrists, and prevent water from coming in that way.
 On the underside of the cover is a zipper.
 I usually leave it unzipped so I can mount my rig to my tripod or monopod.
-The entire backside of the cover is made of flexible, clear plastic which allows me to see the LCD screen, buttons, etc. Although it’s not the most comfortable thing to do, I can look use the viewfinder through that plastic.
+The entire backside of the cover is made of flexible, clear plastic which allows me to see the LCD screen, buttons, etc. Although it’s not the most comfortable thing to do, if I really have to, I can look use the viewfinder through that plastic.

-If you’re like me and live in an area where it might rain while you’re out shooting (I live near Seattle), you want to keep your photography gear dry while you do it.
-This rain jacket doesn’t break the bank (at or around $16 as of this writing), and has some nice features.
+If you’re like me and live in an area where it might rain when you’re out shooting (I live near Seattle), you want to keep your photography gear dry while you do it.
+This rain jacket doesn’t break the bank (only about $15 as of this writing), and has some nice features.
 It folds flat and doesn’t get in the way in my camera bag.
 I forget it’s even there most of the time, but boy am I happy I’ve got it when it starts raining!
-If you think you might get caught outdoors in the rain while shooting, it can’t hurt to have an Altura Rain Cover in your camera bag!
+If you think you might get caught outdoors in the rain while shooting, it doesn’t hurt to have an Altura Rain Cover in your camera bag!